genelet/schema/README.md

 Package `schema` provides unified protobuf-based data structures for describing hierarchical configuration schemas.
 It consolidates types from `horizon/utils`, `determined/det`, and `grand/spec` into a single shared definition.

+For a detailed guide on representing these structures using JSON Schema, see [JSON Schema Representation](JSON_SCHEMA.md).

 ## Overview

 The schema package defines types used across multiple packages for: